elitalon/elitalon.github.io/_posts/2016-07-23-what-nobody-will-tell-you-about-json.md

 * [Objective-C](https://github.com/search?utf8=✓&q=JSON+parsing+OR+decoding+fork%3Afalse+language%3AObjective-C&type=Repositories): 1611 results.
 * [Swift](https://github.com/search?utf8=✓&q=JSON+parsing+OR+decoding+fork%3Afalse+language%3ASwift&type=Repositories): 1038 results.

 If you do the math, it means that for every three Objective-C libraries there are almost two Swift libraries.
-That seems to mimic a similar trend in the Apple ecosystem in general, as [pointed out by Orta Therox](https://twitter.com/orta/status/748139249074053120):
+That seems to (mirror/match) a similar trend in the Apple ecosystem in general, as [pointed out by Orta Therox](https://twitter.com/orta/status/748139249074053120):

 > *Looks like in the last month for every 4 Obj-C libraries, there are 3 Swift libraries.*

 There might be several reasons for this trend but since I'm not a data analyst I'm not going to go into details.
-I'll just leave the numbers here to pick your curiosity.
+I'll just leave the numbers here to pique your curiosity.

 What I would like to do is share a journey that I went through while looking for a library to parse JSON in GPX.
 This will serve as an excuse for sharing a few tips about sustainable development, specifically about how to deal with third-party libraries.
-It won’t be cutting-edge, but I also think that it would be a good idea to [stay away from the hype](https://medium.freecodecamp.com/being-a-developer-after-40-3c5dd112210c) and revise how we are solving problems in Swift with a bit of perspective.
+It won’t be cutting-edge, but I also think that it would be a good idea to [stay away from the hype](https://medium.freecodecamp.com/being-a-developer-after-40-3c5dd112210c) and _**revise**_ how we are solving problems in Swift with a bit of perspective.

 Before we continue, let me clarify the terminology we will use: